slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 2. Run a script defined by the user to configure the machine.

 Once these are defined, SlipStream™ automates the creation of an image.
+These images are called "derived images" in SlipStream™.

 > **NOTE**: Not all cloud connectors support the creation of new
 > images.
 If the connectors you are using does not, then you should
 > not provide image creation packages or recipes.

-You have already seen an example of a customized image.
+You have already seen an example of a derived image.
 The RStudio image builds on the standard Ubuntu image, adding the RStudio software, its dependencies, and configuring the server.
 If you open the RStudio appliance in the "examples/rstudio/rstudio-appliance"